wtsanshou/Coding/README.md

 * <a href="Mathematics/NumberTheory/GCD/CodilityCommonPrimeDivisors.md">Codility.
 Common Prime Divisors</a>
 * <a href="Mathematics/NumberTheory/GCD/LC365WaterAndJugProblem.md">LC365.
 Water and Jug Problem</a>
 * <a href="Mathematics/NumberTheory/GCD/LC914XOfAKindInADeckOfCards.md">LC914.
 X of a Kind in a Deck of Cards</a>
+* <a href="Mathematics/NumberTheory/GCD/WT-GCDOfNPositiveIntegers.md">WT.
+GCD of N Positive Integers</a>

 >>### 1.2.4 Least Common Demominator (LCD)